aarnol/cs337_proj2/readme.md

 Before using, install Spacy, NLTK, and BS4 (Beautiful Soup).

-To start, run the qa funfile ction and enter a URL to start the program.
+To start, run the qa funfile ction and enter a Food network recipe URL to start the program.

 Supported questions:
  Show ingredients list